nullism/subvertise/README.md

 repealing FCC privacy controls for the internet.

-If ISPs can sell your browsing data to advertisers, what value with that data have if it's full of false-visits?
+If ISPs can sell your browsing data to advertisers, what value will that data have if it's full of false-visits?

 ## How it works